 - Understanding of a wide range of hand and power tools

-- Knowledge of the proper use of measuring devices such as calipers, micrometers as well as laser guided alignment tooling.
+- Knowledge of the proper use of measuring devices such as calipers, micrometers as well as laser-guided alignment tooling.

 - Understanding of how to perform required tasks in a safe and efficient manner.

 - Proper use of protective wear as necessary depending on the project requirements.
-This can include items such as gloves, hard hats, eye protection and fall arrest lanyard but also extend to external items such as fire blankets and extinguishers and smoke eaters to handle welding fumes.
+This can include items such as gloves, hard hats, eye protection, and fall arrest lanyard but also extend to external items such as fire blankets and extinguishers and smoke eaters to handle welding fumes.

 All of the millwrights at Jantz Canada are certified to work at heights.
-We have years of experience working from ladders, scissor lifts and boom trucks as the job necessitates.
+We have years of experience working from ladders, scissor lifts, and boom trucks as the job necessitates.

 Our millwrights at Jantz Canada are certified forklift drivers.

-Jantz continually works with our young millwrights to ensure they get the hours and class time required in order to get certification.
+Jantz continually works with our young millwrights to ensure they get the hours and class time required in order to get the certification.
 Customers can feel confident that they are getting the service of a skilled professional who has undergone years of technical instruction and thousands of hours of on-the-job training.